Melvil42/LoveIsMissingHomeVR/README.md

 # LoveIsMissingHomeVR
-Scripts and systems from Love Is Missing Home, a stop-motion-inspired VR experience.
-Includes gesture-based locomotion, player alignment, dynamic lighting, and an event-based game architecture with scene managers.
-Built in Unity with artist-friendly controls.
+Scripts from Love Is Missing Home, a stop-motion-inspired VR film.
+Includes gesture-based locomotion, chair-triggered player locking and rotation, dynamic environment lighting, and an event-based architecture with scene managers.
+Built in Unity with artist-friendly tools.